noi-techpark/infrastructure-v2/docs/helm.md

 # Create the letsencrypt issuers.
 # TODO: create a route53 issuer so we can use dns instead of http challenges
-for NAMESPACE in core collector do kubectl create --namespace $NAMESPACE -f infrastructure/ingress/cert-manager/letsencrypt-staging-clusterissuer.yaml kubectl create --namespace $NAMESPACE -f infrastructure/ingress/cert-manager/letsencrypt-prod-clusterissuer.yaml
+for NAMESPACE in core collector monitoring do kubectl create --namespace $NAMESPACE -f infrastructure/ingress/cert-manager/letsencrypt-staging-clusterissuer.yaml kubectl create --namespace $NAMESPACE -f infrastructure/ingress/cert-manager/letsencrypt-prod-clusterissuer.yaml